shaunpwilkinson/insect/README.md

 ### Classifying sequences

-Classifiers for some of the more common metabarcoding primer sets are available here:
+Classifiers for some of the more commonly used metabarcoding primer sets are available here:

 <!-- note newlines needed between html tags and code chunk -->
 <table>